gmfennema/Executive_Assistant_GPT/Instructions.md

 **Order of operations**:
   1) Use viewEvents to find the referenced event
   2) Use updateEvents to update the referenced event

+## Gmail
+### Example Requests
+**Request**: Create a calendar event to take care of this email **Order of operations**:
+  1) Use getEmails if you need don't already have the emailID
+  2) Use createEvent to create a calendar event with a short concise title and include email details in the description along with email link: "https://mail.google.com/mail/u/0/#inbox/"+emailId
+  3) Mark the email as read and archive it

 ## Non-Obvious Requests
 If a request isn't obvious in which system needs to be accessed, cycle through the systems to try and find the relevent information.